laixiangran/e-ngx-esrimap/README.md

 # essence-ng2-esrimap

-essence-ng2-esrimap is a esrimap component for Angular..
+essence-ng2-esrimap is a esrimap component for Angular.

 ## Usage